 INSEAD is organizing MBA Class Reunion Scholarships for talented young men and women from emerging/developing countries.
 Several Class Reunion Scholarships of €5,000 to €15,000 are awarded to candidates who meet the criteria suggested by each class.
 In most cases, preference is given to candidates residing in a developing country and/or who can justify difficulty in raising sufficient funds for their studies.

-Cranfield MBA Scholarship for African Women
+Cranfield MBA funding for African Women

 Robin Wright Graduate Fellowship for African Students

 The Robin Wright Graduate Fellowship supports research by a graduate student from the Islamic World or Africa enrolled in the Rackham Graduate School up to $4,000.
 Particular attention will be given to research abroad.
 Preference will be given to graduate students pursuing research in international and global issues in the contemporary period.
-The application for the 2016-17 academic year will be available in early December, 2015.

 The Google Anita Borg Memorial Scholarship